koel/koel/api-docs/source/.compare.md

 <!-- END_c4beea69287c52c5ddaf304c1881cfd8 -->

 <!-- START_d7a146e78a726566715eea4427009b54 -->
-## Download all songs by an artist.
+## Download all songs by an artist

 Don't see why one would need this, really.
 Let's pray to God the user doesn't trigger this on Elvis.